RimuTec/faker/README.md

 # Faker
 RimuTec.Faker provides generators for fake, yet realistically looking data.
 Use it for testing, for creating screenshots to show off your cool software, and similar more.
 Generators include Lorem, Name, Address, Date, Company, Business, and many more.

 RimuTec.Faker is a C# port of the Ruby Faker gem [https://github.com/stympy/faker](https://github.com/stympy/faker).
-The port is not complete yet but we are continuously adding classes and methods.

 RimuTec.Faker targets .NET Standard 2.0 (netstandard2.0) and .NET Framework 4.6.2 (net462).
 The library including its source code are licensed under the MIT license.
 It supports 51 locales out of the box.
 And you can extend it with your own custom locales using yaml files.